Atrial Fibrillation Ablation

 Radiofrequency energy has been used for decades by surgeons to cut tissue and to stop bleeding.
 For the treatment of heart rhythm disorders, radio-frequency energy at a much lower power is used to ablate tissue within the heart that is responsible for initiating or perpetuating your arrhythmia.

 AF ablation is designed to cure your symptoms and improve your quality of life.
 However, because the procedure carries a number of small but important risks, it is recommended only to those people having frequent episodes of AF or continuous AF where there is a significant impact on quality of life.
-In special cases, AF ablation is recommended if AF has resulted in deterioration of the heart’s pump function, even in the absence of symptoms.
+AF ablation is also recommended if AF has resulted in deterioration of the heart’s pump function, even in the absence of symptoms.

 Otherwise, AF ablation is not recommended for people who have minimal symptoms or who feel that the condition represents only a relatively minor nuisance.
 Here, a wait and see approach or a trial of medications is normally recommended first as many individuals will be well controlled on tablets.